EPG and Raffles The Palm Dubai Debuts First of its Kind Luxury Branded Residences in the UAE

 Unveils "The Contemporary Collection" in The Palm Jumeirah

-"The Contemporary Collection" comprises a total of 30 freehold residences, ranging from 2 to 5 bedrooms, with sizes ranging from 2,500 square feet to an expansive 26,000 square feet with prices starting from US$ 5 Million (GBP£ 4 Million).
+"The Contemporary Collection" comprises a total of 30 freehold residences, ranging from 2 to 5 bedrooms, with sizes ranging from 2,500 square feet to an expansive 26,000 square feet with prices starting from US$ 5 Million (460 Million Russian Ruble).
 Inspired by Raffles' classic grandeur, the internationally renowned design group, Yodezeen, has meticulously crafted these residences to blend modern comfort with Art Deco opulence.
 This fusion of timeless classic and elegant contemporary design elements creates a unique living experience that seamlessly combines grandeur and intimacy.

 Residences come fully furnished, and the kitchens feature custom-designed wood and marble cabinetry by Poliform, concealing top-of-the-line German appliances by Miele.
 The elegant bathrooms offer rain showers, stand-alone bathtubs, and custom Italian vanities by Gessi, among other exceptional features.